 Seeking to reduce severe unemployment in the construction industry, the American Architectural Manufacturers Association recently sent a letter to Chairman Dave Camp (R-Mich.) and members of the U.S. House of Representatives Committee on Ways and Means asking for effective tax incentives relating to energy-efficient fenestration products for homeowners.

 “AAMA members represent 143,000 employees whose jobs are based solely on the strength of the home construction and renovation industries,” says Rich Walker, AAMA president and CEO.
 “The sharp decline and resulting layoffs in home construction brought about by the collapse of the housing market and subsequent economic recession continue to plague the construction industry at every level.”

 “Congress continues to provide billions of dollars in funding incentives to support alternative energy-generating projects through the DOE’s Loan Program Office,” Walker states.
-“While this endeavor may prove to be a valuable investment in the future, it should be clear that conserving energy-whether generated by gas, electricity, solar or wind power-is the highest imperative.
-Delivering energy to a home that is not properly insulated or has inefficient window and door products is a preventable waste of resources that can be remedied with American-made products already on the market.”
-A vast array of high-performance residential windows, doors and skylights are available to increase the energy efficiency of the U.S. housing stock.
+“While this endeavor may prove to be a valuable investment in the future, it should be clear that conserving energy-whether generated by gas, electricity, solar, or wind power is the highest imperative.
+Delivering energy to a home that is not properly insulated or has an inefficient window and door products is a preventable waste of resources that can be remedied with American-made products already on the market.”
+A vast array of high-performance residential windows, doors, and skylights are available to increase the energy efficiency of the U.S. housing stock.